civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_post.md

 !!! note
     These hooks use database transactions.
 Don't execute code that updates the same data in the database without using a callback.
 Eg. if triggering on a `Membership` entity, don't try and update that membership entity within the hook.
 Use CRM_Core_Transaction::addCallback() instead.

+!!! tip
+    Some of the more esoteric entities may not fire this hook when they're saved.
+If you happen to find such an entity, please make a PR to core which adds this hook.
+As an example, you can refer to `CRM_Core_BAO_Dashboard::create()` to find succinct syntax that appropriately calls both `CRM_Utils_Hook::pre()` and `CRM_Utils_Hook::post()`.

 ## Definition